MichaelAJMitchell/Ecnetica/caoimhe_writeup.md

 - the difficulty breakdown

-the idea question would have:
+the ideal question would have:

 - to directly cover the topic being tested, of course